gabcg/notes/MSI Notes/MSI.md

 In an efficient run, all trajectories will experience changing of the exchange variable value.
 At each value for the exchange variable, the trajectories will be discontinuous, but follow a proper Boltzmann distribution for the specific value being exchanged.

-The main advantages of this method are a gain of flexibility, overcoming ergodicity, and also a good parallelisation.
+The main advantages of this method are a gain of flexibility, overcoming ergodicity, and also a good parallelization.

 Applications: